openmrs/openmrs-book-guide/maintenance.md

 ### Sync module

 Another option is available for OpenMRS installations with multiple sites.
 The community-developed **Sync** module is available from the OpenMRS module repository, and allows data to be synchronized across a network \(or external data storage\) using tools within OpenMRS itself.
-Please search the OpenMRS Wiki for more information about theSyncmodule.
+Please search the OpenMRS Wiki for more information about the **Sync** module.

 ## Upgrading OpenMRS